 Still not sure?
 Just look at what our customers say:

-- two thirds of customers are either repeat clients or recommendations
+- 2/3 of customers are either repeat clients or recommendations

 - 96% of students rate their tutor/course as good, excellent or amazing